Disease Guide ·Skin Conditions ·2026

 0What are the most common skin problems in cats?

-Flea allergy dermatitis is the single most common skin condition — even indoor cats can get fleas.
-Food allergies cause itching and hair loss.
-Environmental allergies (pollen, dust mites) trigger seasonal or year-round skin issues.
-Ringworm is a fungal infection that causes circular patches of hair loss.
-Miliary dermatitis (tiny scab-like bumps) can have multiple causes.
-Psychogenic alopecia — stress-related overgrooming — is surprisingly common in cats.
+Flea allergy dermatitis is most common - even indoor cats can get fleas.
+Food and environmental allergies (pollen, dust mites) trigger itching and hair loss.
+Ringworm causes circular bald patches.
+Miliary dermatitis has multiple causes.
+Psychogenic alopecia (stress-related) is surprisingly common.

 1How much does it cost to treat skin conditions in cats?